 Dates for the next hunts will be released in a newsletter to members once they are available, before we advertise them on Facebook.

 Keep an eye on our Facebook page for information and cancellations.

-Please note – Full payment will be required at the time of booking, of which $150 is non-refundable.
+Please note – Full payment will be required at the time of booking if successful, of which $150 is non-refundable in case of cancellation.

 Contact John Cook firstname.lastname@example.org for more details.

 Summaries of Kaimanawa Forest Park Organised Hunts

-The Department of Conservation has allowed recreational hunting interests, including the NZDA, Hunters & Habitats Inc and Sika Foundation, to identify and access increasing numbers of strategic helicopter landing sites within Kaimanawa Forest Park, to allow for additional recreational hunter effort in more isolated catchments, on the basis that these are used for “Organised Hunts”.
+The Department of Conservation has allowed recreational hunting interests, including the NZDA, Hunters & Habitats Inc and Sika Foundation, to identify and access increasing numbers of strategic helicopter landing sites within Kaimanawa Forest Park, to allow for additional recreational hunter effort in more isolated catchments, on the basis that these are used for “Management Hunts”.

 As these hunts have become more popular, additional helipads have also been accessed in nearby Kaweka Forest Park to help satisfy the increasing demand.
 The attached data summarises 3,780 hrs of sika hunting during seven such organised hunts from Nov 2016 to June 2018.
 These data show the hunts are being effective at targeting breeding females, as well as helping educate hunters around more sustainable game management.

 Organised Hunt Summary – September 2018 (PDF)

 This summarises the data between November 2016 to June 2018.